glrodasz/zendify/README.md

 ```

 ## Notes
-The user that log in in the application should have the same email that have in Zendesk as agent.
+The user that logs into the application should have the same email that it has as a Zendesk agent.